sinch/docs/docs/verification/verification-for-android/verification-android-first-time-setup.md

 ##### Example:

-If your application relies only on SMS verification and doesn't use any other verificaiton methods you should simply add:
+If your application relies only on SMS verification and doesn't use any other verification methods you should simply add:

 ```text
 dependencies {